What type of care is best for my pet when I am out of town?

 How does boarding work?

-Boarding is a 24 hour period.
+Boarding is an exclusive service for those enrolled in one-on-one training, or weekly daycare, with Wigglewag.
+Canines are housed in Wigglewag’s state of the art, residential, training facility, with our live-in Lead Trainer, Mike Dmitrovich!
+This is a 24 hour period of structure, fun, training, play and rest.
 One boarding day begins the morning you drop off, until the following morning.
 That continues until you pick up.
 If you pick up mid-day or later, you will be charged for a half-day or full-day of daycare for that day.

 We want all dogs to adjust prior to bed time and receive sufficient exercise.
 For that reason all dogs are required to arrive between 7am and 9am in the morning.